jdavanne/terraform-provider-xmft/docs/resources/st_site_ssh.md

 - `host` (String) The host/url of the alternative address.
 - `port` (String) The port of the alternative address.
 - `position` (Number) The position when alternate addresses.

+Read-Only:

+- `id` (String) The id of the site alternative address

+<a id="nestedatt--post_transmission_actions"></a>
+### Nested Schema for `post_transmission_actions`

+Optional:

+- `delete_on_perm_fail_in` (Boolean) default:false, Defines whether to delete the source file on failure after the transmission.
+- `delete_on_perm_fail_out` (Boolean) default:false, Defines whether to delete the destination file on failure after the transmission.
+- `delete_on_success_in` (Boolean) default:false, Defines whether to delete the source file on success after the transmission.
+- `delete_on_temp_fail_out` (Boolean) default:false, Defines whether to delete the destination file on temporary failure after the transmission.
+- `do_as_in` (String) default:'', Specify a value to receive the file with a different name.
+An expression language can be used to specify a file name e.g. ${stenv['target']}_${random()}.
+- `do_as_out` (String) default:'', Specify a value to send the file with a different name.
+An expression language can be used to specify a file name e.g. ${stenv['target']}_${random()}.
+- `move_on_perm_fail_in` (String) default:'', Specify a value to rename the file after transmission or move it to a different folder on failure.
+An expression language can be used to specify a file name/folder.
+- `move_on_perm_fail_out` (String) default:'', Specify a value to rename the file after transmission or move it to a different folder on failure.
+An expression language can be used to specify a file name/folder.
+- `move_on_success_in` (String) default:'', Specify a value to rename the file after transmission or move it to a different folder on success.
+An expression language can be used to specify a file name/folder.
+- `move_on_success_out` (String) default:'', Specify a value to rename the file after transmission or move it to a different folder on success.
+An expression language can be used to specify a file name/folder.
+- `move_on_temp_fail_out` (String) default:'', Specify a value to rename the file after transmission or move it to a different folder on temporary failure.
+An expression language can be used to specify a file name/folder.